 Regional Comprehensive Economic Partnership

-Australia will work towards signature of the RCEP Agreement in 2020.
+Australia will work towards ratification of the RCEP Agreement in 2021.

 What happens next?

-Market access negotiations will be finalised and the text of the RCEP Agreement and any associated documents finalised as part of the negotiations will be subject to a technical legal review.
-After this review is completed, the Agreement will be signed.
-The text of the Agreement will be published at that time.
-Further steps taken with regard to RCEP will be undertaken in a manner consistent with Australian treaty-making procedures.
-These steps include tabling of the Agreement and associated National Interest Analysis in Parliament and consideration of RCEP by the Joint Standing Committee on Treaties.
+Further steps taken with regard to the ratification of RCEP will be undertaken in a manner consistent with Australian treaty-making procedures.
+These steps include tabling of the Agreement and associated National Interest Analysis in the Australian Parliament and consideration of RCEP by the Joint Standing Committee on Treaties.